 vs-picgo supports 8 kinds of image hosting services: weibo, qiniu, tcyun, upyun, github, aliyun, imgur and SM.MS, which are supported by PicGo-Core.
 And the plugin feature of PicGo-Core is working in progress.

 It was because of this statement that I gave up on trying it out and went through the exploration process after the first article.
-However, after manually installing and trying it out this time, I found that I may have misunderstood the developer's intention.
+However, after manually installing and trying it out this time, I realized that I may have misunderstood the developer's intention.

 Since that's the case, the goal is clear.
 We just need to install Picgo Core and configure it accordingly, and finally specify the configuration file path in the extension.